2024 County Championship: Overview

-For the 2024 season, the number of points for a draw was increased from five to eight, as was the case from 2019 to 2022.
+For the 2024 season, the number of points for a draw was increased from five to eight, as had been the case from 2019 to 2022.
 The use of hybrid pitches (Note: In a hybrid pitch, plastic is used to hold the grass roots together below ground level, allowing the wicket to be used three or four times without needing to be prepared again.) was permitted for the first time, despite previous concerns that they do not deteriorate enough during a four-day match and are therefore suitable only for limited overs cricket.
 On 29 August, however, the game between Gloucestershire and Northamptonshire at Bristol had to be abandoned on the first day after the surface produced uneven bounce, resulting in two Northamptonshire batters being injured.

 In research carried out by the Professional Cricketers' Association prior to the start of the season, concerns were expressed about players' welfare due to the congested schedule (including the T20 Blast, One-Day Cup, and The Hundred).